Contributing Gear Writer

 Cons: Nylon uppers aren’t as durable as other materials

 Warmth?
 Check.
 Comfort?
 Check.
 Waterproof?
 Check.
 Able to climb a mountain?
 Check.
-The Fairbanks boot by Columbia is pretty much as good as it gets for under $100.
+The Columbia Fairbanks boot is pretty much as good as it gets for just over $100.
 With Columbia’s proprietary Omni-Heat reflective liner inside, the boots do a fantastic job of keeping feet warm yet retaining breathability.

 The grippy outsoles make for stability in unstable conditions, be that snow, mud, or other cold surfaces.
 We were true fans of these boots, and while they may not be as rugged as some boots listed in this guide, you can’t beat the price.
 These boots are our option for people who aren’t active outside all day, every day, but still want to have some fun in the colder months.
 They are nimble enough to wear around town but rigid enough to take out in the snow without much worry.